 The antenna itself quality is ok, the provided cable is long but the quality is bad: it’s really thin and the shield may be a bad quality.
 I don’t recommend to use it.
 I did use it in my test.
 The result of the test can be seen above:

 You have a first message evolution coming from the reference SDR and we see that the airplane traffic was growing during the last 24hours.
-But on the left, the antenna change make the airplane traffic decreasing.
+But on the right, the antenna change make the airplane traffic decreasing.
 This only makes sense if the antenna gain is lower with this new setup.
 The antenna swap has been made in between the two days.

 My third antenna also comes from Aliexpress it’s a 50cm outdoor antenna that cost about $30 with a type N connector.
 This connector is a male type N, a bit not standard but good for what it does.
 The optional cable provided quality is good too.